Raffone17/Test/readme.md

 pass: admnistrator

--For other example users :
+-Login with other example users :

 email: "name"@email.com

 pass: pass"name"

+-Administrator instructions
+After login with administrator user, in the settings page it is possible to change the application name, or the used theme between three different choices.